bdrouvot/bdrouvot.github.io/_posts/2020-08-08-flipping-a-bit-one-by-one-in-a-postgres-block-looking-for-a-checksum.md

 Nikolay Samokhvalov started recently a thread for collecting useful ideas, tools for dealing with PostgreSQL DATA CORRUPTION, and BUGS (see the [thread](https://twitter.com/samokhvalov/status/1289069826531422208)).

-One potential corruption could be a bit flip, let me share one utility that could starting the investigation in such a case.
+One potential corruption could be a bit flip, let me share one utility that could help starting the investigation in such a case.

 say you got: